-Foster Adult - An adult (usually a person with disabilities) who is placed in someone’s home by a governmental agency, so the family can help with their care.
+Foster Adult – An adult (usually a person with disabilities) who is placed in someone’s home by a governmental agency, so the family can help with their care.
 Foster adults may be members of CHA households, but they have no rights as remaining family members.
 The income received by the family for the care of a foster adult is excluded from annual income.

-Full-Time Student - A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
-Examples of educational institution shall include but are not be limited to: colleges, universities, secondary schools, vocational schools, or trade schools; 24 CFR 5.603.
+Full-Time Student – A person who is carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended.
+Examples of educational institution shall include but are not limited to: colleges, universities, secondary schools, vocational schools, or trade schools; 24 CFR § 5.603.

-General Area - Designation for a census tract with less than 30 percent non-white residents.
+General Area – Designation for a census tract with less than 30 percent non-white residents.

-Good Cause - Adequate or substantial grounds or reason to take a certain action.
-What constitutes a good cause will be determined on a case by case basis.
+Good Cause – Adequate or substantial grounds or reason to take a certain action.
+What constitutes a good cause will be determined on a case-by-case basis.
 Examples of good cause include, but are not limited to:

 An applicant or transferring resident is unable to move at the time of the unit offer and presents verification that acceptance of the unit offer will result in undue hardship; or